Call us on +44 1235 436262 or contact us Follow Electric Studio on Facebook Follow Electric Studio on TwitterFind us on Google+

 Cookies deemed necessary are cookies used for example in eCommerce solutions to remember what items you have added to the basket, or if you are logged in etc. You don’t need to highlight the use of these cookies, or offer the option to opt out of these.

-1. Explain what cookies are used on your website and why
+1. Explain what cookies are used for on your website and why

 On our WordPress website we use Google Analytic’s, so in our Privacy & Cookies page we explain this and state what each cookie does.
 This should, according to our understanding, be enough as long as there is a clear link somewhere on your website to this page.
 We recommend linking from all pages, either in the footer (see our footer) or header.